The Homeopathic Vet

 In the USA, there are a great many homeopathic veterinarians (www.ahvma.org).

-At the AVMC, we use thorough and detailed holistic methodology, with integrated alternative and complementary medicine methods.
+At the AVMC, we use thorough and detailed holistic methodology, with integrated alternative and complimentary medicine methods.
 Chris, homeopathic vet (vet homeopath) and holistic vet, has more than 40 years of experience in veterinary homeopathy and more than 30 years experience in veterinary acupuncture and is willing to share experiences, understanding and ideas with veterinary colleagues, other homeopathic vets, veterinary students and animal ‘owners’.

 We also offer an on-line Video Consultation Service, for those who are unable to travel to see us, whether through illness, disability, distance or foreign residence.
 This is a truly international option, allowing access to our services from home, anywhere in the world.